notarisj/YouTube-AutoSkip/README.md

 ## Description

 AutoSkip for YouTube is a Chrome extension designed to enhance the YouTube viewing experience by automatically skipping ads.
 I initially intended to skip ads only after the waiting time, surprisingly it skips ads right from the start.
-However, it's important to note that it does not work with unskippable ads.

 ## Other browsers